 I’ve been thinking about putting this together for a few months now.
 As much as I thoroughly adore Christmas, it can be such a wasteful event.
 Even all the wrapping paper that’s used makes me a bit sad, especially as I recently discovered a lot of it isn’t recyclable.

 As I’ve mentioned before, even making small steps and changes can make a huge difference so don’t feel like you need to have a fully ethical and sustainable Christmas and force everyone to get on board.
 Just gifting one sustainable present to someone it starts the ball rolling.
-The most sustainable way of shopping is to buy second hand and from charity shops, but of
+The most sustainable way of shopping is to buy second hand and from charity shops, but of course it can be difficult to do this for presents.
+So onto the gift ideas!

 There are lots of ethical and sustainable clothing brands around now which is fantastic.
 You’ve probably heard of the main ones like People Tree so I wanted to highlight a couple of others.
 An app that I frequently use to check whether I want to buy from a brand or not is Good on You which rates the ethics and gives a score out of 5.
 I might have to do a whole post on ethical fashion brands as there are so many!

-“>Thought* are a brand that I’ve been following for a little while now, they have some lovely items that have on trend designs and prints as well as classic and timeless styles (and a great sale on at the moment too) and I think these packs of “>bamboo socks* in particular would be a lovely gift.
+Thought* are a brand that I’ve been following for a little while now, they have some lovely items that have on trend designs and prints as well as classic and timeless styles (and a great sale on at the moment too) and I think these packs of bamboo socks* in particular would be a lovely gift.

 They have lots of different colours and patterns for both men and women, who doesn’t love a nice pair of socks?